rust-lang/rust/text/0000-deprecation.md

 In addition, there has been an ongoing
 [discussion on internals](https://internals.rust-lang.org/t/thoughts-on-aggressive-deprecation-in-libstd/2176/55)
-about how we are going to evolve the standard library, which this proposal is mostly based on.
+about how we are going to evolve the standard library, which this proposal is somewhat based on.

 Finally, the recent discussion on the first breaking change ([RFC PR #1156 Adjust default object bounds](https://github.com/rust-lang/rfcs/pull/1156))